How Do These Differences Affect a Software Project?

 3. Achieving Venus/Mars harmony: As with any relationship, understanding the other's viewpoint is critical.
 When developers say that they already "know the business" it means that they are familiar with the general processes and procedures.
 It does not, however, mean that they know the detailed requirements to be supported by particular software.
 Early, targeted conversations to clarify and confirm requirements are fundamental to ensuring the software will support the activities intended.

 1. Venus viewpoint: User acceptance testing is really a misnomer.
 We're the "users" and yet the developers keep all the rules about what they perceive to be a "good" user acceptance test plan.
 We've had a series of meetings among ourselves to find out what they might really be after, but it always seems that we come up short-and then the business priorities get in the way.

 2. Mars viewpoint: The project activities were clearly laid out at the beginning of the project and the IT customers assured us that they would allocate the time and resources to properly "test drive" the system before it goes into production.
 However, when we took a look at their acceptance test plans, they were a bit of a joke.
 There are going to be a lot of latent defects if they don't get more serious about rigorously testing the system soon.

-- Achieving Venus/Mars Harmony: User acceptance testing is a developer term, and often developers have a condescending way of hinting that its contents should be obvious to anyone with any business savvy.
-From the IT customer viewpoint, it would make sense to work together to define what needs to go into a "good" user acceptance test plan, so that the IT users could then develop one.
+3. Achieving Venus/Mars harmony: User acceptance testing is a developer term and developers often have a condescending way of hinting that its contents should be obvious to anyone with any business savvy.
+From the IT customer viewpoint, it would make sense to work together to define what needs to go into a good user acceptance test plan, so that the IT users could then develop one.
 While all of the permutations and testing combinations might seem obvious to a seasoned developer, the occasional IT customer doesn't know the terms or the test plan development rules by heart.
 Working together without acronyms blocking the communication will go a long way to having successful testing experiences.